CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 In the face of the first recession in 30 years, the Federal Government unveiled the [HomeBuilder](https://www.sro.vic.gov.au/homebuilder-grant-guidelines)  initative in June 2020, targeting the construction industry as one of the national economy's key players.
 The scheme aimed to support confidence in the residential construction sector by providing eligible owner-occupiers with a grant to build a new home, substantially renovate an existing home or buy an off-the-plan home/new home.

-In Victoria alone, the HomeBuilder initiative recieved just over [39,000](https://treasury.gov.au/coronavirus/homebuilder) applicants.
+In Victoria alone, the HomeBuilder initiative received just over [39,000](https://treasury.gov.au/coronavirus/homebuilder) applicants.
 However, to what degree can we say that the state's construction industry not only weathered but thrived during the pandemic?
-This analysis will use [open data building permit activity](https://discover.data.vic.gov.au/dataset/building-permit-activity-data-2020) as one measure of the sector's resilience.
+This analysis uses [open data building permit activity](https://discover.data.vic.gov.au/dataset/building-permit-activity-data-2020) as one measure of the sector's resilience.
 Comprised of over 40 variables, the annual building permit datasets provide a range of insights into how many Victorians are deciding to build, where and how they're building, as well as any shifts in these behaviours.

 #### Volume